 VOICES from the PAST

-Blacksmith Darrell Markewitz has been working metal for over 25 years, starting while a student at Ontario College of Art.
+Blacksmith Darrell Markewitz has been working metal for over 30 years, starting while a student at Ontario College of Art in the late 1970's.
 Like most smiths of his generation, he is largely self taught.
 His keen interest in history is combined with traditional skills.
 These facets were best combined during his five years as an interpreter at Black Creek Pioneer Village in Toronto, three of which were spent as primary blacksmith for this 1860's historic site.
 Exceptional abilities as a demonstrator were required, as hundreds of thousands of people visit Black Creek annually.
 A large part of each working day was involved with educational programming, ranging from group tours to hands-on sessions.

 The culture and history of the early Middle Ages has long been an area of personal study.
 Darrell has been involved in historic recreation of the Medieval period as a hobby since the mid 1970's.
 During this time he has been involved in a large number of in-school programs.
 He was an instructor for the Toronto Board of Education's 'Saturday Morning' program.
 His class, "When Knighthood was in Flower" ran three times a year for over seven years, making it one of the the most successful offerings in the program's history.